yemikifouly/Roadmap/crypto_team/meetings/2020-05-07 Weekly Meeting.md

 - TenSEAL: bogdan cebere merged porting the cpp api to python -> will be in the next release

 RAVIKANT
-- Working on the decrypted part for CKKS: I have completed the main code but still some problems to fix
+- Working on the decrypted part for FV homomorphic Enc.: I have completed the main code but still some problems to fix
 - Working also on kotlin-syft

 BILAL